Raking alfalfa and making hay: tips for alfalfa leaf retention.

 A large percentage of an alfalfa crop’s nutritional value is in its leaves, which is important to keep in mind during the haymaking process.
-Maximizing alfalfa leaf retention and getting the highest return on investment (ROI) from your alfalfa crop requires the right combination of equipment and attention to crop and environmental conditions while putting up hay.
+Maximizing leaf retention and getting the highest return on investment (ROI) from your alfalfa crop requires the right combination of equipment and attention to crop and environmental conditions while raking alfalfa.

 First, why is leaf retention so important in producing a high-value alfalfa crop?
 An alfalfa plant’s leaves are where most of its digestible nutrients and protein reside, versus the stems that primarily comprise fiber and lignin, which in high levels can actually impede alfalfa digestibility and palatability.